tpgillam/argparcel/README.md

 ```

 This decorator is _only_ a convenience to allow the user to indicate to their linter
 that the type is required.
+There's no requirement to specify all types that the
+dataclass uses.

 3. Use your own contrivance to ensure that the types are referenced at runtime.